andrewchilds/overcast/README.md

   overcast digitalocean images
     List all available DigitalOcean images.
 Includes snapshots.

+  overcast digitalocean poweron [instance]
+    Power on a powered off droplet.

   overcast digitalocean reboot [instance]
     Reboots a DigitalOcean droplet.
-According to their API docs: "this is the preferred method to use if a server is not responding."
+According to the API docs, "this is the preferred method to use if a server is not responding."

     Example: